New Zealand: Ethnicity and immigration

 While the demonym for a New Zealand citizen is New Zealander, the informal "Kiwi" is commonly used both internationally and by locals.
 The Māori loanword Pākehā has been used to refer to New Zealanders of European descent, although some reject this name.
 The word today is increasingly used to refer to all non-Polynesian New Zealanders.

 The Māori were the first people to reach New Zealand, followed by the early European settlers.
 Following colonisation, immigrants were predominantly from Britain, Ireland and Australia because of restrictive policies similar to the White Australia policy.
 There was also significant Dutch, Dalmatian, German, and Italian immigration, together with indirect European immigration through Australia, North America, South America and South Africa.
 Net migration increased after the Second World War; in the 1970s and 1980s policies on immigration were relaxed, and immigration from Asia was promoted.
 In 2009–10, an annual target of 45,000–50,000 permanent residence approvals was set by the New Zealand Immigration Service—more than one new migrant for every 100 New Zealand residents.

 In the 2023 census, 28.8% of people counted were not born in New Zealand, up from 27.4% in the 2018 census.
 The most popular countries of origin for overseas-born residents were England (14.6%), mainland China (10.2%), India (10.0%), the Philippines (7.0%), South Africa (6.7%), Australia (6.1%), Fiji (4.8%) and Samoa (4.3%).
 The number of fee-paying international students and international exchange students increased sharply in the late 1990s, with more than 20,000 studying in public tertiary institutions in 2002.
 New Zealand achieved a record net migration gain of 135,500 people in the year ended October 2023.
 Immigrants from India, China and the Philippines are the largest contributors to New Zealand's population growth.

+In 2025, New Zealand's net migration fell to its lowest level in more than a decade.
+According to Statistics New Zealand, the country recorded a net migration gain of 14,200 in 2025, down 9,600 from a year earlier.
+That marked the smallest annual increase since 2013, outside 2021, when borders were largely closed during the COVID-19 outbreak.